wizardozi/sf-file-explorer/README.md

 - `FileExplorerControllerTest`
 - `ContentDocumentLinkHandlerTest`
-- `FolderManagerTest`
+- `FolderInitializerTest`

-All test classes use mock data and `SeeAllData=false` for deployment readiness.
+All test classes use mock data.

 ---